Egojr/optagan/README.md

 # OptAGAN

-This repository contains the code of the paper: link TDB.
+This repository contains the code of the paper: [OptAGAN: Entropy-based finetuning on text VAE-GAN](https://arxiv.org/abs/2109.00239)

 OptAGAN stands for Opt(imus) A(ugmented) GAN.
 It provides a tool for both unconditional and conditional text generation, using the Optimus VAE model, along with a GAN structure and entropy regularized RL finetuning.